metno/gridpp/README.rst

 .. image:: https://coveralls.io/repos/metno/gridpp/badge.svg?branch=master&service=github
     :target: https://coveralls.io/github/metno/gridpp?branch=master

-The program post-processes an AROME or ECMWF NetCDF file by using various downscaling and calibration methods.
+The program post-processes NetCDF files used at MET-Norway by using various downscaling and calibration methods.
 Post-processed forecasts are placed in a second Netcdf file, which has the desired output grid.